 The streusel topping keeps the blueberry breakfast cake super fresh and moist for days after baking.
 Although I first made this cake on a Sunday morning, I was still enjoying slices of it two to three days later without noticing any changes in quality or flavor.

-Blueberry Breakfast Cake Ingredients
+Blueberry Breakfast Cake Ingredients and Substitutions

 This blueberry breakfast cake uses 1 cup all-purpose flour to make its streusel topping and 2 cups all-purpose flour to make the cake.

 Can I use whole wheat flour instead of all-purpose flour in this blueberry breakfast cake recipe to make it healthier?

 Yes, with reservations.
 Technically, you can substitute ALL of the flour in the recipe with whole wheat flour.
 However, your cake likely won’t be as light and fluffy as mine.
 I recommend substituting only half of the all-purpose flour with whole wheat flour.
 Doing so still gives you a light and fluffy cake texture, while adding some of the nutritional benefits of whole wheat flour!

 Does a 1-1 gluten free all-purpose flour work in this blueberry breakfast cake recipe?

 I’m sorry, but I don’t know.
 I rarely bake with those types of flour replacements because they’re expensive and my household is fortunate not to have any gluten restrictions.
 However, if you replace the flour in this blueberry breakfast cake recipe with any gluten-free alternatives, please leave a comment so I can update this post accordingly!

 That being said, in general, my specialty lies in creating baking recipes with conventional ingredients.
 If you’re looking for gluten-free cake recipes, I suggest checking out my friends over at The Bojon Gourmet and Snixy Kitchen.
 Both Alanna and Sarah specialize in gluten-free baking and will be able to help you out better than I can!